National Poison Prevention Week: Food

 Hazards we'll be discussing are Food, Plants, Medications, and Household Products.

-Poisoning in your pets can range from stomach and GI tract upset, to death.
+Poisoning in your pets can range from stomach and GI tract upset to death.
 Please read through our list and see what you can do to help keep your pets safe.

 There are many opportunities for pets to eat human food and accidentally eat something that could be harmful.
-Here are a few scenarios and ways that you can take precaution to keep your pet safe.
+Here are a few scenarios and ways that you can take precautions to keep your pet safe.
 Below you'll see a list of common foods that are toxic for pets.

-This is a time you may have guests over who accidentally drop something on the ground or who have zero will power over your pet’s super power, “begging”!
+This is a time you may have guests over who accidentally drop something on the ground or who have zero will power over your pet’s superpower, “begging”!
 Be sure to include a message in your invites to pleases not feed the pets and place signs near the snack station or wherever the food is served and eaten.
-It helps remind people to not give into begging.
+It helps remind people not to give into begging.
 Again, the best way to prevent your pet from eating something off of the ground is to put him or her in a calm and safe space during the event.
 It will also be more relaxing for your pet while guests are there.

 Scraps for Snacks